Act

 General public

 Push the issue into everyday conversation until it becomes harder to dismiss.
+Use your voice to make unequal pay a topic that people cannot ignore.

 Route 02